ostryJR/LinkedInGames/README.md

 ## Changelog
+- v0.2.1 Added support to show games also in the main feed in the top right corner
-- v0.1 Adds Mini Sudoku game to the list of available games
+- v0.2 Adds Mini Sudoku game to the list of available games
 - v0.1 Adds Tango game to the list of available games